lukiies/mpublish/README.md

 <b>One command way to publish meteor application into Your private web server.</b>

 <h2>Why?</h2>
 Meteor team work at very big, safe and excellent Galaxy module which isnt ready yet.
-This will be awesome - when it’ll be ready. mpublish.sh script is well-enough utility which make Your local meteor application running as a full-web site with one command way - and is ready for know.
-Simple, unsafe - just work utility - that safe much your time.
+This will be awesome - when it’ll be ready. mpublish.sh script is well-enough utility which make Your local meteor application running as a full-web site with one command way - and is ready for now.
+Simple, unsafe - just work utility - that saves a lot of your time.

 <h2>Description</h2>
 You can have many working application in single web server - everyone with other site domain name.
 For example: test1.yourserver.com, test2.yourserver2.nl etc. Every web call is managing with nginx server with proper proxy configuration.
 If You call test1.yourserver.com nginx transfer your connection to application working with separate port number.